paulber19/NVDAExtensionGlobalPlugin/readme.md

 * script to emulate the "Applications" key,
 * script to close all open windows,
 * script to display the list of running add-ons,
-* possibility of executing scripts in the "Input gestures" dialog,
+* possibility of executing scripts from the "Input gestures" dialog,
 * automatic selection of the category in the dialog "Input gestures",
 * Selection of the last setting  used in the synthesizer settings ring,
 * enhancements  for Windows Explorer: